markirch/sat-modulo-symmetries/docs/index.md

 builder.solve(allGraphs=True)
 ```

-The `builder` object contains the encoding and all necessary metadata such as the number of vertices and how to map edges to literals.
+The `builder` object contains the encoding and all necessary metadata such as the number of vertices and how to map edges to propositional variables.
 The vertices are represented by the integers `0..n-1`.
 A clause can be added using `builder.append(clause)`.

 The second example shows how one can add custom constraints, in this case to enumerate all triangle-free graphs with 7 vertices.